 This spirit protects you from harm and guides you along your path.
-Your guardian orisha is also responsible for maintaining balance in your life and keeping things running smoothly.
+Your guardian Orisha is also responsible for maintaining balance in your life and keeping things running smoothly.
 Some traditions believe that each person has one guardian spirit, while others believe we have two.
 In the case of one guardian spirit, this energy governs the head.
-Though, in traditions that believe in two, one spirit governs the head, and the other guards the feet.
+However, in traditions that believe in two, one spirit governs the head, and the other guards the feet.

 This energy also embodies passion, heat, and anger at times.
-In this case, the children of Ogun are known to be aggressive and impatient in their shadow disposition.
+In this expression, the children of Ogun are known to be aggressive and impatient in their shadow disposition.
 Both the light and shadow aspects of Ogun’s traits are necessary for getting things going and advancing society in a myriad of ways.
 As a child of Ogun, you may notice these characteristics within yourself.
-And, the same goes for children of other Orishas.
+And the same goes for children of other Orishas.